T. B. Jayah: School teacher

 Jayah passed London Matriculation and Inter Arts Examinations which helped him to become a school teacher.
 He obtained his first appointment at Dharmaraja College, Kandy in January 1910.
 His first monthly salary was Rs.
-40. After a short term at Dharmaraja College, he moved to the Prince of Wales College, Moratuwa in May 1910.
+40.

 In 1917, he shifted to Ananda College, Colombo after accepting an invitation from P. D. S. Kularatne, who was the principal at that time.
 Jayah mainly taught History and Classics at school.
-At Ananda College he taught some students who became leading Marxist politicians of the country several years later: Philip Gunawardena, Robert Gunawardena, Dr. S. A. Wickramasinghe and Dr. N. M. Perera.

 While being a teacher, he continued his academic pursuit and obtained a degree in Classics from the University of London.
 Then he enrolled at Law College to become a lawyer.

 Zahira College

-While studying in the final year in the Law College, in 1921, Jayah assumed duties as the principal of Zahira College, Colombo, accepting an invitation by the local Muslim community.
+While studying in the final year in the Law College, in 1921, Jayah assumed duties as the principal of Zahira College, Colombo, accepting an invitation by the local Muslim and Malay community.
 The actual invitation was made by N H M Abdul Cader, on behalf of the Maradana Mosque Committee.
 Jayah gave up his future career as a lawyer and decided to remain in the education sector, where he seemed to believe that he can make a valuable contribution to his community.

 When Jayah assumed duties, Zahira College was in a poor state with few students and teachers, lack of buildings to house class rooms, lack of furniture, and surroundings that were not suitable for a school.
 Jayah made some significant achievements during his tenure as the principal.
 He started the classes up to Matriculation level; increased the number of teachers from 6 to 30; expanded the sport facilities; opened a science library, a canteen, a hostel, a dental clinic and a free night school.
 (The night school he opened up is considered as the first of its kind in the country.)
 Also, he started funds such as "College Extension Fund" to develop infrastructure such as buildings.
 The number of students climbed up from 59 to over 1,000 within four years.

 Jayah served 27 years as the principal of Zahira College until his retirement in 1948.
 Jayah's tenure as the principal is generally considered as the golden age of the Zahira College.
 During this era, the school produced some prominent figures at national level.

 Branches

-Jayah was instrumental in opening up several branches of Zahira College.
-In 1942, the first branch was opened in Aluthgama, followed by the Gampola branch in 1944.
+Jayah was instrumental in opening several branches of Zahira College.
+In 1942, the first branch was opened in Dharga Town (Zahira College, Dharga Town) to address the difficulties students from the South of Ceylon faced in continuing their studies in Colombo due to the outbreak of the Second World War, followed by the Gampola branch in 1944.
 Three other branches were opened in 1945 in Matale, Puttalam and Slave Island.